 Welcome to the Election Information Center for the Pitzer College Student Senate.
 Four elections are held during the academic year to fill vacant seats: (1) the fall election in September, (2) the spring election in January, (3) an Executive Board Election (February/March) and (4) the general election in April/May.
 Seats for the upcoming academic year are filled in the Executive Board Election and the General Election, while the fall and spring elections serve to fill vacancies.
 Ballots for elections will be distributed to every student via email, and all students currently enrolled at the college may vote.

 All Elections are required to comply with Article IX of the Student Senate Constitution and the Elections Committee Bylaws as enforced by the Elections Committee.
-If you have any questions about the Student Senate election process, please do not hesitate to contact the Communications Secretary at firstname.lastname@example.org.
+A summary of restrictions is listed below.
+If you have any questions about the Student Senate election process, please do not hesitate to contact the Communications Secretary at email@example.com.

 CURRENT ELECTIONS REGULATIONS